 If you or a loved one are injured by a dog, Iowa law entitles you to recover various types of damages:

 - Medical Expenses: The cost of all reasonable and necessary medical expenses that you have due to the injury and that you are likely to have in the future because of your injury can be recovered.
-These expenses include past (already-incurred) medical expenses and also future medical expenses, which may be caused by the original injury or that result from an increase likelihood of future injury.
+These expenses include past (already-incurred) medical expenses and also future medical expenses, which may be caused by the original injury or that result from an increased likelihood of future injury.
 All forms of care and treatment, whether hospital, medical, therapy, nursing, diagnostic testing, surgery, physical rehabilitation or pain management are included.
 You can recover the full value of your medical expenses from the responsible party even if your health insurer has paid all or part of your bills.

 - Lost Wages (Loss of Earnings): You are also entitled to recover your lost wages (a/k/a loss of earnings) caused by your injuries.
 Wages, commissions, bonuses and all other earnings and fringe benefits that would have been earned if you weren't injured are recoverable.
 You can recover the full value of your lost wages even if your employer or disability insurance has paid all or part of them.